tamari92/kf2-tournament/rules.md

 In the Group Stage, if a team fails to appear to any match, a **zero score** will be assigned and that team must then contact Tournament Staff to confirm that they will play in the next round **by the scheduling deadline for that round**.
 Failure to do this will result the **team's removal from the tournament** without notice.

-In the Playoffs, if a team fails to appear to any match, a zero score will be assigned and that team will be **eliminated** from the tournament automatically.
+In the Playoffs, if a team fails to appear to any match, they will automatically **forfeit** the match.
+If neither team appears, a **double forfeit** occurs.

+In the case of a double forfeit where the results of the match would determine one or more **final places** in the tournament for the teams involved, the team's seedings (relative to one another) shall be used to determine the final placements.
+The team with the more dominant seeding will obtain the higher final placing, and the team with the weaker seeding will obtain the lower final placing.

 ### 6.10 - Ringers & Substitutions
 A **ringer** is a player not part of the team's active roster who substitutes to fill out the roster for a given match.